ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-c-and-cpp/index.md

 * There’s no `#define`.
 Just use constants instead.
 * All variables live on the heap.
 Further, you don’t need to free them yourself—the garbage collector takes care of that.
-* Arguments to methods (i.e. functions) are passed by reference, not by value.
+* Arguments to methods (i.e. functions) are passed by value, where the values are always references
 * It’s `require 'foo'` instead of `#include <foo>` or `#include "foo"`.
 * You cannot drop down to assembly.
 * There’s no semicolons ending lines.